 \subsubsection{\boldmath $a)$ $N$-Star}

-There is no left-handed zero mode for $\mathcal{K}_N = \mathcal{S}_N$.
-The theory is thus chiral at the level of the zero mode, which generalizes the well known result of the particular case of a compactification on the interval $\mathcal{S}_1$.
-The compactification on a star graph is thus very interesting since it allows to build models where the SM fields propagate in the extra dimension: the SM particles are identified with the zero modes of the 5D fields.
-In Section~\ref{Dirac_Neutrinos}, we will identify the right-handed neutrinos with the zero modes of 5D Dirac fields coupled to brane-localized 4D left-handed neutrinos.
+There is no left-handed zero-mode for $\mathcal{K}_N = \mathcal{S}_N$.
+The theory is thus chiral at the level of the zero-mode, which generalizes the well known result of the particular case of a compactification on the interval $\mathcal{S}_1$.
+The compactification on a star graph is thus very interesting, since it allows building models where the SM-fields propagate in the EDS: the SM-particles are identified with the zero-modes of the 5D fields.
+In Section~\ref{Dirac_Neutrinos}, we will identify the right-handed neutrinos with the zero-modes of 5D Dirac fields coupled to brane-localized 4D left-handed neutrinos.
 The goal is to propose a toy model to obtain small Dirac neutrino masses.